-Xylitol poisoned dogs - well over 6,000 cases each year!
+Xylitol is poisonous to dogs — well over 6,000 cases each year!

 ASPCA-Animal Poison Control received 3,727 xylitol calls in 2014 (2015 numbers not yet reported) and Pet Poison Helpline received 2,900 xylitol calls in 2015 — and these are just the cases that get reported to the animal poison control hotlines!
 There are many more that never get reported, either because the attending veterinary team gets it well under control without the input from the specialists at poison control, or because the dog never even makes it to the veterinary hospital.

 Fortunately, with prompt recognition, quick diagnosis, and appropriate treatment, the prognosis for a dog that eats a product containing xylitol can be good.
 Of course, there are many other factors that will impact your dog’s odds of recovery and survival, including the amount of the product they ate, how much xylitol it contained, how recently they ate it, your quickness in taking the steps listed below, and a host of others.

 Xylitol is a potent and very fast acting poison in dogs — Time is truly of the essence!